palantir/go-ptimports/README.md

 go-ptimports
 ============
 go-ptimports is a formatter for Go code.
-It applies the formatting operation performed by [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) and also performs the following operations:
+Functionally, it is almost identical to [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports).

-* Converts import statements into the group format
+The only difference is that, if the "refactor" flag is set to true, any non-CGo non-block imports are converted to block imports.

 For example: